-- The specific energy consumption of the reference vehicles (sFEC{Ref}) was calculated based on the CO2 emission performance standards for cars and vans (EC, 2021), being considered 95 gCO2/km (2020), 80.8 gCO2/km (2025), 95 gCO2/km (2030) for cars and 147 gCO2/km (2020), 125 gCO2/km (2025), 103 gCO2/km (2030) for vans.
+- The specific energy consumption of the reference vehicles (sFECRef) was calculated based on the CO2 emission performance standards for cars and vans (EC, 2021), being considered 95 gCO2/km (2020), 80.8 gCO2/km (2025), 59.4 gCO2/km (2030) for cars and 147 gCO2/km (2020), 125 gCO2/km (2025), 103 gCO2/km (2030) for vans.
 Therefore, the indicative values present an update of the reference values within the timeframe 2020-2030.
 Additionally, the values can be updated every year using the average carbon dioxide emissions from new cars (EEA, 2021a) and vans (EEA, 2021b), considering the most recent data.
 The EU average values for each year were assessed considering the percentage of vehicles in use per fuel type, presented in (ACEA, 2021).
 For Plug-in Hybrid Electric Vehicle (PHEV) the share of energy consumption between fuel and electricity presented in Table 26 was used.
-For buses and trucks, the preliminary CO2 baseline for heavy-duty vehicles was used (ACEA, 2020)3.
+For buses and trucks, the preliminary CO2 baseline for heavy-duty vehicles was used (ACEA, 2020).
 All data can be adjusted to national circumstances by using data for the sold vehicles in each country.
 The energy and fuel consumptions were then calculated considering the indicative values for the Net Calorific Value (Table 28) and the indicative values for the emission factors (Table 29).
-Such values can be adjusted to national circumstances using the average emissions in each country. - The values for specific energy consumption of the efficient vehicles (sFEC{Eff}) were based on the typical electricity consumption of battery electric vehicles (BEV) from the following sources for cars (JEC, 2020a), vans (EV-database, 2021), trucks and busses (JEC, 2020b).
+Such values can be adjusted to national circumstances using the average emissions in each country. - Such values can be adjusted to national circumstances using the average emissions in each country. - The values for specific energy consumption of the efficient vehicles (sFECEff) were based on the typical electricity consumption of battery electric vehicles (BEV) from the following sources for cars (JEC, 2020a), vans (EV-database, 2021), trucks and busses (JEC, 2020b).

-$^{^3}$ Determination of CO2 emissions using the VECTO tool, according to Regulation (EU) 2017/ 2400, using CO2 data as determined by VECTO from manufacturers, and subsequently aggregated and anonymized at fleet level for the European market.
+$^3$ Determination of CO $2$ emissions using the VECTO tool, according to Regulation (EU) 2017/ 2400, using CO $2$ data as determined by VECTO from manufacturers, and subsequently aggregated and anonymized at fleet level for the European market.

-- The values for the share of the distance travelled using electricity for PHEVs (Share{DT,E}) were based on (JEC, 2020a). - The distance travelled (DT) was assessed considering the road traffic statistics averaged for EU-27 by type of vehicles (in million vehicle-kilometres) (Eurostat, 2021a) and the number of vehicles by type (ACEA, 2021).
-Such values can also be adjusted to national circumstances using national statistics. - The Net Calorific Values (NCV) of the used fuels are taken from Annex VI of the Regulation on the monitoring and reporting of greenhouse gas emissions (2018/2066/EU). - The emission factors (f{GHG,ec}) for energy carriers are taken from Annex VI of the Regulation on the monitoring and reporting of greenhouse gas emissions (2018/2066/EU).
+- The values for the share of the distance travelled using electricity for PHEVs (ShareDT,E) were based on (JEC, 2020a). - The distance travelled (DT) was assessed considering the road traffic statistics averaged for EU-27 by type of vehicles (in million vehicle-kilometres) (Eurostat, 2021a) and the number of vehicles by type (ACEA, 2021).
+Such values can also be adjusted to national circumstances using national statistics. - The Net Calorific Values (NCV) of the used fuels are taken from Annex VI of the Regulation on the monitoring and reporting of greenhouse gas emissions (2018/2066/EU). - The emission factors (fGHG,ec) for energy carriers are taken from Annex VI of the Regulation on the monitoring and reporting of greenhouse gas emissions (2018/2066/EU).
 National values for the emission factors are reported on a yearly basis to the UNFCCC and are available in Table 1.A(a) of the Common Reporting Formats (CRF) (UNFCCC, 2021).